google/WebFundamentals/src/content/en/fundamentals/performance/webpack/use-long-term-caching.md

 </pre>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;↓ And look what it has did! `comments.js` now has ID 5 instead of 4
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;↓ And look what it has done! `comments.js` now has ID 5 instead of 4

 <pre class="prettyprint">
    [5] ./comments.js 58 kB {0} [built]